 A fulfilling life ensures a soul safe passage into eternity, but what happens to the souls of soldiers slain in battle?
 Enter the hair-raising Shadow Lands maze and fight off demon samurais whose souls are cursed to rot within the depths of purgatory.
 Guests will embark on a quest through a sacred shrine, an ancient Japanese temple and into the midst of the shadow lands.

-Awkward opening not withstanding, what follows are some of Knott’s best sets to date, including a large scale outdoor finale that is a definite wow-moment of not just Shadow Lands, but all of Knott’s Scary Farm.
-Scenic enhancements and additions this year take a haunt that was already among our favorites and make it even better.
+Beginning in a traditional Japanese garden outside the pagoda, what follows are some of Knott’s best sets to date, including a large scale outdoor finale that is a definite wow-moment of not just Shadow Lands, but all of Knott’s Scary Farm.

 Many scares within the world of Shadow Lands are highly character driven – from battling samurai warriors, lost souls and even a geisha girl performing on stage.
 Knott’s proves with this haunt that they definitely have learned how to create an immersive storyworld-driven experience that makes it easy for a guest to suspend disbelief and become apart of.